skut21x-ga/Portfolio/README.md

 ### Full Stack Software Engineer & Product Manager
 ### scott.kutler@gmail.com | 469.387.0895 | Bethesda, MD
 ##
-#### I am an experienced start-up founder with a focus on software engineering and product management.
-#### I have an optimistic personality and greatly value the importance of teamwork and self-improvement.

-##
 ### Technical Skills & Certifications
 ##### • Knowledgeable in: HTML, CSS, Javascript, React, NPM, Node, Express, Mongoose, Django, and Python
 ##### • Amazon certified ‘AWS Cloud Practitioner’